geospace-code/georinex/README.md

 ```

 ## Analysis
-A significant reason for using `xarray` as the base class of PyRinex is that big data operations are fast, easy and efficient.
+A significant reason for using `xarray` as the base class of GeoRinex is that big data operations are fast, easy and efficient.
 It's suggested to load the original RINEX files with the `-use` or `use=` option to greatly speed loading and convserve memory.

 A copy of the processed data can be saved to NetCDF4 for fast reloading and out-of-core processing by:
 ```python
 obs.to_netcdf('process.nc', group='OBS')
 ```
-`pyrinex.__init.py__` shows examples of using compression and other options if desired.
+`georinex.__init.py__` shows examples of using compression and other options if desired.

 ### Join data from multiple files
 Please see documentation for `xarray.concat` and `xarray.merge` for more details.